 For more information on accreditation in the United States, please visit the U.S. Department of Education’s accreditation website.

 Our Standard One visit occurred in Fall 2011.
+View the 2012 reaffirmation of accreditation letter.
 Our Mid-cycle Evaluation visit occurred in Fall 2014.
-Our next review visit, which will be a full review in prelude to reaffirmation of accreditation, is presently scheduled for Spring 2019.
+NWCCU accepted Boise State University’s mid-cycle self-study.
+Our next review visit, which will be a full review in a prelude to a reaffirmation of accreditation, is presently scheduled for March 27-29th, 2019.
+Boise State submitted a detailed self-study report in February 2019 as part of the requirements of the Year 7 accreditation visit.

 Accreditation of an institution of higher education by the Northwest Commission on Colleges and Universities indicates that it meets or exceeds criteria for the assessment of institutional quality evaluated through a peer review process.
 An accredited college or university is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.